med-merchise/xatch/docs/source/arch/meta/rfc-0001-documentation.rst

 A document usually contains metadata_ providing extra information.
 Common fields could be: title, abstract, authors, date of creation, and keywords.

-Python_ projects, or those related to scientific computing, can also consider to use `Jupyter Notebooks <jupyter_>`__ as an additional kind of file to use.
+Projects related to scientific and/or interactive computing, can also consider to use `Jupyter Notebooks <jupyter_>`__ as an additional kind of file to use.

 .. |RST| replace:: `reStructuredText (RST)`